devopsacademyau/academy/classes/01class/exercises/c01-git02/feernandobraga/README.md

 To compare two different local repositories you can use git diff id1 id2, where id is the hash value (at least the first 4 digits) of the commits you are trying to compare.

+To compare remote repositories, first you need to add a remote repository.
+To do that you execute: git remote add <name> <url>
-To compare local repositories, you need to add the path to the third argument passed to the git command, i.e. git diff feernandobraga/c01-git02 origin/master
+After that, you can compare branches by adding the path to the remote repository in the third argument passed to the git command, i.e. git diff feernandobraga/c01-git02 origin/master
 In this example, origin/master refers to the repo's remote master branch.